This website is more than a travel blog. It’s my little corner of the Internet, a place where I can share my thoughts and feelings.

 So here I am, in New Yaaaawk City again listening to his sexy East Coast accent, or as he likes to say “New Jersey with New York influences”, as I type this.

-While it was a last minute, spur of the moment decision lead me to come to NYC (I booked the flight 20-hours before departure!), typically I get a little distracted by the now, preferring to think in weeks, months, years; but right now he can’t.
+While it was a last-minute, spur of the moment decision that led me to come to NYC (I booked the flight 20-hours before departure!), typically I get a little distracted by the now, preferring to think in weeks, months, years; but right now he can’t.

 I caught him earlier today thinking of the future – a big deal.
 He was questioning what classic American staple Melbourne’s food truck scene is missing and talking about coming up to Boston to live when I complete my Master’s program up there hopefully early next year.

 I kept my mouth shut in hope of not waking the black dog, but my heart swelled with hope and pride at this Freudian slip.
 Regardless of what comes, I’m content to be in the moment with him and only look at the week ahead right now.

 Tomorrow I’ll be introducing him to a good friend and one night this week I’m sure we’ll be back eating kosher shwarma with the secret sauce that rhymes with samba that only the Jewish customers remember to order.
 Another evening will be dominated by more American BBQ – a new delight I discovered on this trip – and “good” Mac&Cheese.

 On Saturday, we’ll go back to the dive bar in the Village with cheap margaritas and a free comedy show and laugh ourselves silly when that one awkward comedian asks the audience what their favourite food is (I dare you to say “lasagna”!); and it’s guaranteed that I’ll drag him along to somewhere touristy – I want to get him to the top of the Empire State Building because he’s never been, but he wants to take me to his favourite museum, the American Museum of Natural History.